KRISHNADULLOLLLI/OOJ-LAB-PROGRAMS-1BM19CS075-/README.md

-1)Develop a Java program that prints all real solutions to the quadratic equation ax2 +bx+c = 0.
+1) Develop a Java program that prints all real solutions to the quadratic equation ax2 +bx+c = 0.
 Read in a, b, c and use the quadratic formula.
 If the discriminate b^2-4ac is negative, display a message stating that there are no real solutions.

 ----------------------------------------------------------------------------------------------------

-2)Develop a Java program to create a class Student with members usn, name, an array credits and an array marks.
+2) Develop a Java program to create a class Student with members usn, name, an array credits and an array marks.
 Include methods to accept and display details and a method to calculate SGPA of a student.

 ----------------------------------------------------------------------------------------------------

-3)Create a class Book which contains four members: name, author, price, num_pages.
+3) Create a class Book which contains four members: name, author, price, num_pages.
 Include a constructor to set the values for the members.
 Include methods to set and get the details of the objects.
 Include a toString( ) method that could display the complete details of the book.
 Develop a Java program to